 The intent of using ΔE (dE) is to describe the distance between two colors.
-The Just noticeable difference (JND) of dE is usually 1.
-In other words, if two colors have a dE less than 1 it is imperceivable and larger than 1 is perceivable.
+The barely noticeable difference (JND) of dE is usually 1.
+In other words, if two colors have a dE less than 1 it is imperceptible and larger than 1 is perceivable.
 Unfortunately, due to the nature of human color perception (our eyes), the visual perception of colors is different.
 In general, our eyes are more sensitive to changes in Chroma than lightness.
 That means, the same dE between two yellows and two greens will very likely look different in our eyes.
 With that in mind, newer dE equations have been developed over the years and below is a list of 4 major formulas we might encounter in the color reproduction field.

 - ΔEab (aka. ΔE76, dEab or dE76)

 The CIEL*a*b* and ΔEab was introduced by the International Commission on Illumination (CIE) in 1976.
 Given two colors in the CIEL*a*b* color space, (L1, a1, b1) and (L2, a2, b2), the ΔEab formula is defined as: